2-distance 4-coloring of planar subcubic graphs with girth at least 21: Introduction

 For all $v\in V$, we denote $d_G(v)$ the degree of $v$ in $G$ and by $\Delta(G) = \max_{v\in V}d_G(v)$ the maximum degree of a graph $G$.
 For brevity, when it is clear from the context, we will use $\Delta$ (resp. $d(v)$) instead of $\Delta(G)$ (resp. $d_G(v)$).
 One can observe that, for any graph $G$, $\Delta+1\leq\chi^2(G)\leq \Delta^2+1$.
 The lower bound is trivial since, in a 2-distance coloring, every neighbor of a vertex $v$ with degree $\Delta$, and $v$ itself must have a different color.
 As for the upper bound, a greedy algorithm shows that $\chi^2(G)\leq \Delta^2+1$.
 Moreover, this bound is tight for some graphs, for example, Moore graphs of type $(\Delta,2)$, which are graphs where all vertices have degree $\Delta$, are at distance at most two from each other, and the total number of vertices is $\Delta^2+1$.
 See \Cref{tight upper bound figure}.
+Also, incidence graphs of finite projective planes give the inequality $\chi^2(G)\ge \Delta^2-\Delta+1$ when $\Delta - 1$ is a prime power \citep{brown1966graphs}.

 By nature, $2$-distance colorings and the $2$-distance chromatic number of a graph depend a lot on the number of vertices in the neighborhood of every vertex.
 More precisely, the ``sparser'' a graph is, the lower its $2$-distance chromatic number will be.
 One way to quantify the sparsity of a graph is through its maximum average degree.
 The \emph{average degree} $\ad$ of a graph $G=(V,E)$ is defined by $\ad(G)=\frac{2|E|}{|V|}$.
 The \emph{maximum average degree} $\mad(G)$ is the maximum, over all subgraphs $H$ of $G$, of $\ad(H)$.
-Another way to measure the sparsity is through the girth, i.e. the length of a shortest cycle.
+Another way to measure the sparsity when the graph is planar (a graph is \emph{planar} if one can draw its vertices with points on the plane, and edges with curves intersecting only at its endpoints) is through the girth, i.e. the length of a shortest cycle.
 We denote $g(G)$ the girth of $G$.
-Intuitively, the higher the girth of a graph is, the sparser it gets.
-These two measures can actually be linked directly in the case of planar graphs.
+Intuitively, the higher the girth of a planar graph is, the sparser it gets.

-A graph is \emph{planar} if one can draw its vertices with points on the plane, and edges with curves intersecting only at its endpoints.
 When $G$ is a planar graph, Wegner conjectured in 1977 that $\chi^2(G)$ becomes linear in $\Delta(G)$: